 Why sell on Marketplaces?

 If you are a brand or retailer, you probably already have your own online marketplace for selling to your customers.
 You may even sell or advertise on a few other channels as well.
+You might even be learning how to increase sales in D2C ecommerce.
 It may therefore be tempting to ignore the benefits of selling on UK marketplaces but you couldn’t be more wrong.

 Recent research that we conducted with IMRG suggests that many people over 45 begin their search for products on marketplaces, while many high street retailers have launched or are looking to launch their own offering.

 Looking for the top UK marketplaces to sell on - that accept third-party sellers - may feel like a chore but it’s definitely worth it.
 (This is not an exhaustive list either.
 Later this year, it will even be possible to sell on Boots marketplace!)